flotisable/FlotisableStatusLine/README.md

 - [Customize the Color of the Field](#customize-the-color-of-the-field)

 # Screenshot
+TUI on the left-hand side and GUI on the right-hand side
 ![screenshot](screenshot.png)

-# Statusline Field
+# Statusline Fields
-I seperate the statusline into five filed, and each field can be set to different color
+I seperate the statusline into five fields, and each field can be set to different color

-## Git Branch Filed
+## Git Branch Field
-this field shows the branch of git repository if the file is belong to a git repository
+This field shows the branch of git repository for the current working directory.

-this is based on the **git** commant

-so if the command is not installed or can not be used in command line, the field will be empty or will get an error message
+It is based on the **.git** directory layout, so if there is no **.git** directory the field will be empty.
+It is removed for non-focused window

 ## Flag Field
-this field shows the vim flag in the following order
+This field shows the vim flags in the following order

   1. preview
   2. help